ChickeyX/Asymmetric-Cipher/README.md

 ## Description

 This is an example of asymmetric cryptography in Python.
-It will allow you to encrypt a file using the public key of the intended recipient, allowing only them to decrypt it by using their private key.
+It will allow you to encrypt a file using the public key of the intended recipient, ensuring only they are able to decrypt it with their private key.

 ## Usage

-Install `cryptography` with: `pip3 install cryptography`
+First install `cryptography` with: `pip3 install cryptography`

 Download and run the script with:
 ```